 This was my first ‘proper’ walk after injuring my left foot on the Portuguese Camino.
 It had taken months to heal and I was nervous about future walks, but I became more confident as the day progressed.
 My ankles felt weak – that was the lack of Scottish hill walking practice – and so I was careful to place my feet flat where possible, which sometimes hard on the side of these hills.

 Higher and higher, I looked back at the most wonderful rocks which angled down and reached their guano covered fingers into the sea, some with athritic knuckles all jagged as if they had rough skin.

 For the first time I saw sheep head-butting each other, their hind legs sort of bouncing off the ground as they did it.
 As soon as I stopped to watch, though, they stopped too, like embarrassed teenagers caught doing something they shouldn’t be – it was so funny.

 Three hours in and the ground was flatter – forest and fence, new coppice of some type of pine.
 Ditches full of rainwater were squidgy to negotiate.
 There was not much sign of a path here until the next metal fence and a gully with thorn trees, inland.

 On this walk, you just keep on going and you eventually get there.
-I arrived at Dowlaw (say doolaw) farmhouse at 12noon – 3.5 hours exactly which was good going given that the time for this stage was listed as 3.5 – 4 hours.
-As you approach the dwelling, turn right through a small copse, do not take the left at the farm machinery.
+I arrived at Dowlaw (say doolaw) farmhouse at 12 noon – 3.5 hours exactly which was good going given that the time for this stage was listed as 3.5 – 4 hours.
+As you approach the dwelling, remember to turn right through a small copse, do not take the left at the farm machinery.